shopware5/shopware/UPGRADE.md

 * Emotions can be assigned to multiple categories.
 Author: Christiansen <t.christiansen@reply.de> via GitHub.
 * Allow clearing caches after plugin update
 * Added Event `Shopware_Modules_Admin_Execute_Risk_Rule_[RuleName]` to provide checks for custom risk rules
+* Added sValidation parameter to the frontend/register/login.tpl url to redirect to same login page in case the login validation failed.
 * Default media albums are now editable in their name.
 The negative ids are still compatible and fix for development checks and assignments.
 * Add constants for default album ids in \Shopware\Models\Media\Album